|

 ambition.”
 Stephen Crane, like

-writers Frank Norris, Theodore Dreiser, Jack London, and James T. Farrell,
+writers Frank Norris, Theodore Dreiser, Jack London, and Upton Sinclair,

 was an early proponent of Naturalism,

-a ground breaking literary movement of the 1890’s which depicted the masses
+a literary movement of the 1890’s which depicted the masses of

-of New York and Chicago, churning out sensational copy about crime in the
+dailies in New York or Chicago, churning out sensational copy about

-lower depths: stories of murder and depravity, heavy also on melodramatic
+crime in the lower depths: stories of murder and depravity, heavy also

-late 19th century’s fascination with the post-Darwinian vision of
+jungle reflected the late 19th century’s fascination with a post-Darwinian vision of

 a universe shorn of any divine plan, not immoral but amoral.
-This
+Their critique of liberalism

-and middle class values that typifies the Modernist revolt in art.
+and middle class values is typical of the Modernist revolt in art.
 The

 stories, sketches, and novels of the Naturalist writers were intended to stir